Skip to navigation Skip to content

 • the Maximum Permissible Interest Rate (MPIR) that is used is the MPIR applicable for the care recipient’s date of entry

-• Service providers calculate the DAP, it is not the responsibility of Services Australia Service Officers to calculate a DAP for a care recipient
+• Registered providers calculate the DAP, it is not the responsibility of Services Australia Service Officers to calculate a DAP for a care recipient

-Previous and current interest rates are available on Department of Health and Aged Care – Schedule of Fees and Charges for Residential and Home Care.
+Previous and current interest rates are available on Department of Health, Disability and Ageing – Schedule of Fees and Charges for Residential and Home Care.

 For care recipients who entered care before 1 July 2014, see Pre 1 July 2014 residential aged care accommodation bonds and charges.